BLCM/cabinetsorter/README.md

 - Update unit tests, they're pretty out of date now
   - Make sure to have tests to explicitly check for MUT categories on FT and BLCMM files
+- Bugs to look into once I'm more inclined to do real bugfixing:
   - `expletivedeleted/Slag Fiend` pulls in the mod itself to its README, figure that out.
+  - Ethel's `King Bonerfart` mod doesn't actually show the README contents, though it does link to the README.
+It should really include the whole file, given that it's just one line...

 License
 -------